-That challenge has perhaps never been more clear — or the outcomes more critical — than since the onset of the city’s water crisis.
+That challenge has perhaps never been clearer — or the outcomes more critical — than during the Flint water crisis and COVID-19 pandemic.

-Flint’s nonprofit and philanthropic sector has served as the backbone of the local response.
-From helping residents to meet their most basic needs, to bringing much-needed resources to the community, to protecting and nurturing the positive momentum that had been emerging in Flint, Mott grantees are helping Flint recover and rise from the crisis.
+Flint’s nonprofit and philanthropic sector served as the backbone of the local response to both.
+From helping residents to meet their most basic needs, to bringing much-needed resources to the community, to protecting and nurturing the positive momentum that had been emerging in Flint, Mott grantees are helping Flint recover and rise from the dual crises.

 As our hometown reimagines its future, Mott is reaffirming our longstanding commitment to helping people and organizations come together, often in new and innovative ways, to create a vibrant and sustainable community.